opennorth/represent-canada-data/README.md

 After receiving a new boundary file for all municipalities in Quebec, you need to update the `definition.py` file in `ca_qc_districts`.

+1. Update the filename in `ruby boundaries/ca_qc_districts/sets.rb`
 1. Run `ruby boundaries/ca_qc_districts/sets.rb`
 1. Copy the output into the appropriate section of `qc/districts/definition.py`
-1. Comment out jurisdictions for which other sources have more complete data (Dorval, Kirkland)
 1. Separately define the boundaries of jurisdictions whose names duplicate others' (Plessisville (32045))
+1. Perform the other checks in the comments of the file

 After loading the boundaries into Represent, check La Tuque and Sept-Îles in particular.
+Delete any boundary sets from Represent that are not current.

 #### Process shapefiles